tum-ens/urbs/doc/implementdoc/param-tech.rst

 :math:`p_{yv}`.
 Rows are named after the timestep number :math:`n` of timesteps :math:`t_n`.
 Columns are named after the combination of site name :math:`v` and commodity name and process name :math:`p` respecting the order and seperated by a period(.).
-For example (Mid, Lignite plant) represents the process Lignite plant in site Mid.
-Note that the output of environmental commodity outputs are not manipulated by this factor as it is typically linked to an input commodity as , e.g., CO2 output is linked to a fossil input.
+For example (Mid.Lignite plant) represents the process Lignite plant in site Mid.
+Note that the output of environmental commodity is not manipulated by this factor as it is typically linked to an input commodity as, e.g., CO2 output is linked to a fossil input.

 **Process Input Ratio**, :math:`r_{ypc}^\text{in}`, ``m.r_in_dict[(stf, pro, co)]``: The parameter :math:`r_{ypc}^\text{in}`